Why is My Coffee Bitter? 7 Reasons Why & How to Fix It Forever

 Simply rinsing your brewer under running water isn’t enough to clean the coffee oils.

-How to fix bitterness caused by dirty equipment
+How to fix bitter coffee caused by dirty brewing equipment:

 Each time you make a coffee, take apart all the parts of your brewing apparatus and clean using hot water and a neutral washing detergent.
 After you’ve scrubbed the brewer, rinse the suds using fresh water.